improve-ai/swift-ranker/README.md

 Trained with appropriate rewards, Improve AI would learn from scratch which greeting is best for each time of day and language.

+## Logging

+Debug logging is enabled by default for builds with DEBUG set to TRUE.
+To disable logging, set IMPROVEAI_DEBUG to FALSE

 ## Resources

 - [Quick Start Guide](https://improve.ai/quick-start/)